IAAR-Shanghai/PGRAG/README.md

  `vector.similarity_function`: 'cosine'
 }}

-CREATE VECTOR INDEX fact-embedding IF NOT EXISTS
+CREATE VECTOR INDEX fact-embeddings IF NOT EXISTS
 FOR (m:Content)
 ON m.路径嵌入
 OPTIONS {indexConfig: {